partylikeits1983/DividendPayingDAO/README.md

 #### planned features:

-- clean up DAOtoken.sol by using inheritance
+- clean up DAOtoken.sol by using inheritance (completed)